A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Introduction

-\begin{itemize} \item The statistical framework for our proposal is the Bradley-Terry model for ranks, which assumes that each item being compared, algorithms in this case, has a latent ``merit number'' or ``ability'', and that the probability that one item is better than another is a function only of the two items' merit numbers. \item The aggregated ranking of the algorithms is the ordering of these merit numbers. \item We propose a Bayesian implementation of the Bradley-Terry model.
-The Bayesian implementation will allow to compute probabilities that one algorithm is better than another, and that is the measure of one's confidence in the ordering. \item Because we are using a Bayesian model we can define when two algorithms are equivalent for practical purposes.
-In Bayesian testing, the range of values for which one claims there is no practical differences is called a region of practical equivalence or ROPE. \item Our proposal of ROPE is in the probability space (a claim on probabilities) and not on the metric space (a claim on differences of accuracy or differences of RMSE).
-This allows our notion of ROPE to be generic across different metrics, and perfectly understandable (and modifiable) by different researchers even in the case they do not have experience on comparing algorithms on that particular metric. \item We defined a concept of local ROPE, a decision criteria when comparing to algorithms on a particular data set, based on the fold data for the two algorithms, that decides whether one algorithm is better than another.
-This decision is not just based on the difference between the two mean measures, but takes into consideration the ``noise level'' or formally, the effect size of the differences. \end{itemize}
+\begin{itemize} \item The statistical framework used is the Bradley-Terry model for ranks, which assumes that each algorithm has a latent ``merit number'' or ``ability'' that determines the probability of it outperforming another algorithm. \item The aggregated ranking of algorithms is determined by the ordering of these merit numbers. \item The proposed procedure utilizes a Bayesian implementation of the Bradley-Terry model, which allows for the computation of the probability of one algorithm being better than another, and serves as a measure of confidence in the ordering. \item The Bayesian model also enables the definition of when two algorithms are considered equivalent for practical purposes through the concept of the region of practical equivalence (ROPE). \item The ROPE is defined in the probability space, allowing for a generic notion of equivalence that can be understood and modified by researchers, regardless of their experience with the particular metric being used. \item A concept of local ROPE is also introduced, which is a decision criterion for comparing two algorithms on a specific data set.
+The decision is based not only on the difference between the two mean measures but also takes into consideration the ``noise level'' or effect size of the differences. \end{itemize}

+This paper is laid out as follows: Section \ref{sec:tut} is a short tutorial on frequentist tests for multiple comparisons in general, and Bayesian tests.
+A reader that knows the basics of frequentist tests can skip section \ref{sec:tut1}; a reader that understands p-value adjustments in multiple comparisons can skip Section \ref{sec:tut2}.